OpenIPC Downloads & Setup

 It will download from internet the Ruby firmware and install it on camera.
 After the process finishes, the camera will reboot automatically.
 It will now run Ruby firmware on it.
 Nothing else to do.
 Skip all the steps below.
 The update procedure is complete.

-Full install prerequisites:
+Full install (IP cameras):

 Make sure you have these items ready, before you proceed: